rvpanoz/graphql-microservices/README.md

 it requires no knowledge since any dependencies between services are defined in the services themselves rather than a stitching service which can become difficult to read / maintain as it grows.
 - Federation encourages schemas to be organized by concern.

+Cons

+- All the backend services have to be aware that they are part of something bigger in order to participate in that bigger picture.

 ### Links
 A previous document on federation by Shane